DiogoRibeiro7/diogoribeiro7/README.md

 [![committers.top badge](https://user-badge.committers.top/portugal_private/DiogoRibeiro7.svg)](https://user-badge.committers.top/portugal_private/DiogoRibeiro7)

-_I’m a data scientist with over 20 years of experience in machine learning and statistical modeling, specializing in natural language processing to unlock insights from complex text data._
+_I’m a data scientist with over 20 years of experience applying machine learning and statistical analysis across diverse fields—from logistics and supply chains to healthcare and engineering—and now focused in natural language processing to extract insights from unstructured text to solve problems related to climate change and sustanability._

 ---